 Blog 5 from our wonderful guest blogger/Spanish intern, Ciara!
-If you’re stuck for ideas and need a little lesson plan inspiration, this one’s for you.
-Ciara’s put together her 10 favourite games to play in the TEFL classroom so take your pick and thank her later!
+If you’re stuck for ideas and need a little lesson plan inspiration outside of the i-to-i TEFL course, this one’s for you.
+Ciara’s put together her 10 favourite teacher games for kids to play in the TEFL classroom so take your pick and thank her later!

 1. Name games